AlessiaWang/Chatterbot_Project/README.md

 First of all, make sure that you read the content and run the codes in the Jupyter Notebook file [**Program_Setting_Up_Guide.ipynb**](./Program_Setting_Up_Guide.ipynb).
 This file is written to install the Chatterbot library as well as the flask framework and make sure that there will not be incompatibability issues between different libraries or packages when you attempt to run the codes in [Chatbot01.ipynb](./Chatbot01.ipynb) or [Chatbot02.ipynb](./Chatbot02.ipynb).

-The three `.py` Python scripts in the folder 'myscripts' are written to solve some program errors the research has encountered during the chatbot training procedure.
+The three `.py` Python scripts in the folder [myscripts](./myscripts) are written to solve some program errors the research has encountered during the chatbot training procedure.
 You can replace the files that have the same name on your laptop with these edited scripts.
 For step-by-step instructions, please read the file [Program_Setting_Up_Guide.ipynb](./Program_Setting_Up_Guide.ipynb).

 ### 3. Randomly assigning participants to different conditions